-We know that these younger generations are increasingly hard to reach via traditional media channels like TV and radio, and Gen Z are becoming a key target audience for many brands (next year, 74 million people in the US will be part of Gen Z, making it the largest generation).
+We know that these younger generations are increasingly hard to reach via traditional media channels like TV and radio, and Gen Z are becoming a key target audience for many brands (The Millennial Generation makes up the largest generational proportion in the US).

 The TikTok For You page and algorithm also makes it easier for videos to rack up thousands or even millions of views, without an existing big following/subscriber base behind it.
 Anyone can go viral with the right video, and the right content, and for brands, it’s a lot easier to jump on an emerging trend quickly (as long as you’re monitoring the platform constantly).